Dividend payers get a break from Fed decision

 Some sectors’ yields are much higher.
 Telecommunication services companies are yielding 5.35 percent, for example.

 Utilities and real estate investment trusts (REITs) have gained ground since the Fed announced its decision.
-The S&P utility index .SPLRCU, though down slightly on Friday, was the best-performing sector since the Fed announcement.
+The S&P utility index, though down slightly on Friday, was the best-performing sector since the Fed announcement.

 “We could be in a lower-for-longer environment, and ... some of the stocks that have yield components, whether it’s REITs or utilities and other dividend stocks that have sold off, maybe those will eventually find a footing here and get some flow,” said Stephen Gutch, senior portfolio manager at Federated Investors in Rochester, New York.
 “They’re fairly valued for a higher-rate environment, so I think they’re attractive right now.”